by John Ellis

 Except, according to statistics, and assuming that you’re a man, you have sought out pornography at some point in your life.

 Denying that pornography is an enormous problem in our culture is a Quixotic task.
-Yet, some professing Christians pick up their cracking, splintering lances, and do battle with the claim that Christians, especially men, should be extra wary about pornography.
-Accusations that we’re making a mountain out of mole-hill, we’re promoting patriarchy, and that we need to grow up are mouthed; they accuse those of us who are concerned about pornography of turning sexuality into a shameful thing shrouded in legalistic demands that oppresses women.
+Yet, some professing Christians pick up their cracking, splintering lances, and do battle against the claim that Christians, especially men, should be extra wary about pornography.
+Accusations that we’re making a mountain out of mole-hill, we’re promoting patriarchy, and that we need to grow up are mouthed; they accuse those of us who are concerned about pornography and lust of turning sexuality into a shameful thing shrouded in legalistic demands that oppress women.

 Before tackling the charges of legalism, the problem of pornography needs to be elucidated.
 Or rather, the problem of pornography need to be elucidated again.
 The research is overwhelming, and many organizations, Christian and secular, have compiled and released the research that reveals the ubiquitousness of porn, the incredible ease with which it’s available, and its ravages within our society.